Joaos3092/PAG_2018/README.md

 The web application created allows you to explore key details of variation extracted from the selected regions:

 ## App features
-Range slider focuses analysis on specified region, updates ideogram to show only that region.

 Cluster observations (graph): Principal component analysis of clusters extracted.
 Colors derive from a simple kmeans clustering at K == 9.

 Likelihood density (graph): density plot of mean likelihood of each accessions for clusters of a given color.